vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/4_ABHASAVADA_AS_THE_BASIS_OF_THE_TRIKA_THEORY_OF_KNOWLEDGE.md

 Abhinava has justified the above conclusion as follows:

-The object is not self-luminous (svātma vasenaiva na tāvadvyavatişthate).
+The object is not self-luminous (svātma vasenaiva na tāvadvyavatiṣthate).
 For, had it been so, like self, it would have always been equally manifest to all and would not have stood in the relation of knowability only to some per cipient or percipients at a particular time as the following judgments indicate:

 "This is now known to me".